Islam: Sunni Islam

+A 14th century manuscript of Sahih al-Bukhari, the first hadith collection of The Six Books of Sunni Islam.
+The work is valued by Sunni Muslims as the most authentic piece of Islamic text after the Quran.

-Sunni Islam, or Sunnism, is the name for the largest denomination in Islam.
-The term is a contraction of the phrase "ahl as-sunna wa'l-jamaat", which means "people of the sunna (the traditions of Muhammad) and the community".
-Sunni Islam is sometimes referred to as "orthodox Islam", though some scholars view this as inappropriate, and many non-Sunnis may find this offensive.
-Sunnis, or sometimes Sunnites, believe that the first four caliphs were the rightful successors to Muhammad and primarily reference six major hadith works for legal matters, while following one of the four traditional schools of jurisprudence: Hanafi, Hanbali, Maliki or Shafi'i.
+Sunni Islam is the largest branch of Islam and the largest religious denomination in the world.
+The term is a contraction of the phrase "ahl as-sunna wa al-jama'at", which means "people of the sunna (the traditions of Muhammad) and the community".
+Sunni Islam is sometimes referred to as "Orthodox Islam", though some scholars view this as inappropriate, and many non-Sunnis may find this offensive.
+Sunnis hold that Muhammad appointed no successor, left the choice of his successor to the community, and regard Abu Bakr's selection at Saqifa as legitimate.
+Sunni Muslims primarily reference The Six Books for legal matters, while following one of the four Sunni schools of jurisprudence: Hanafi, Hanbali, Maliki, Shafi'i.

 Traditionalist theology is a Sunni school of thought, prominently advocated by Ahmad ibn Hanbal (780–855 CE), that is characterized by its adherence to a textualist understanding of the Quran and the sunnah, the belief that the Quran is uncreated and eternal, and opposition to speculative theology, called kalam, in religious and ethical matters.
-Maturidism, founded by Abu Mansur al-Maturidi (853–944 CE), asserts that scripture is not needed for basic ethics and that good and evil can be understood by reason alone, but people rely on revelation, for matters beyond human's comprehension.
+Maturidism, founded by Abu Mansur al-Maturidi (853–944 CE), asserts that scripture is not needed for basic ethics and that good and evil can be understood by reason alone, but people rely on revelation for matters beyond human comprehension.
 Ash'arism, founded by Al-Ashʿarī (c.
 874–936), holds that ethics can derive just from divine revelation but accepts reason regarding exegetical matters and combines Muʿtazila approaches with traditionalist ideas.
 Salafism is a revival movement advocating the return to the practices of the earliest generations of Muslims.
-In the 18th century, Muhammad ibn Abd al-Wahhab led a Salafi movement, referred by outsiders as Wahhabism, in modern-day Saudi Arabia.
+In the 18th century, Muhammad ibn Abd al-Wahhab led a Salafi movement in modern-day Saudi Arabia, known as Wahhabism.
 A similar movement called Ahl al-Hadith also de-emphasized the centuries' old Sunni legal tradition, preferring to directly follow the Quran and Hadith.
-The Nurcu Sunni movement was initiated by Said Nursi (1877–1960); it incorporates elements of Sufism and science.
+The Nurism Sunni movement was initiated by Said Nursi (1877–1960); it incorporates elements of Sufism and science.